 AAC unavailable: make a plan

-Every AAC user is likely to experience environments where their AAC is not easily accessed.
+Every Augmentative and Alternative Communication user is likely to experience environments where their AAC is not easily accessed.
 Perhaps, the AAC system is broken or out of charge.
 The screen may be uncomfortably bright at night in bed, while it may not be bright enough outside on a sunny day.
 At worst, the AAC user could experience an emergency, and end up separated from their AAC.

 Although many AAC users we interviewed described multiple tools they use to communicate - matching the right communication tool to the right task - few had a back-up plan for what they would do if they could suddenly no longer access their high-tech AAC.